Best of Rome & Malta

 Day 4: Mdina, Mosta Church, Dingli Cliffs, Rabat, St. Paul Bay, Catacombs

 After breakfast, we have a full day excursion on Malta.
 The first stop will be a visit to St. Paul’s and the location of the shipwreck.
-Our tour will take you from the point of the shipwreck, along the route said to be taken by St. Paul where he preached, where he baptised the first Maltese at San Pawl Milqi Chapel (meaning "St. Paul welcomed"), to the place where he rested.
-Paul stayed for several months in the town of Rabat, here we will visit the St. Paul's Grotto, the actual place where the saint is known to have stayed.
-Next a visit to the “Mosta Rotunda” a magnificent domed church in Mosta.
-Enroute to Rabat, we will visit St. Paul’s Church and Grotto, a church founded in 1575 over the ancient caves where according to some traditions, the Apostle Paul was held captive.
-After a lunch break, we will walk through the streets of Mdina, Malta’s first capital where we will visit the Cathedral dedicated to St. Peter and St. Paul.
-Mdina is also located in the highest elevations of Malta where magnificent views of the entire island are possible.
-Concluding our sightseeing on the western shore, we view the spectacular Dingli Cliffs before turning toward our return route.
+Our tour will take you from the point of the shipwreck, along the route said to be taken by Paul where he preached, where he baptized the first Maltese at San Pawl Milqi Chapel (meaning "St. Paul welcomed"), to the place where he rested.
+Paul stayed for several months in the town of Rabat.
+Here we will visit St. Paul's Church and Grotto, a church founded in 1575 over the ancient caves where Paul is known to have stayed.
+After a lunch break, we will walk through the streets of Mdina, Malta’s first capital.
+Mdina is located in the highest elevations of Malta where magnificent views of the entire island are possible.
+Concluding our sightseeing on the western shore, we view the spectacular Dingli Cliffs before turning toward our return route which includes a visit to the “Mosta Rotunda” a magnificent domed church in Mosta.
 The last stop of the day will be the Catacombs of St. Paul, a fascinating labyrinth of 3rd-century AD subterranean tombs and the earliest archaeological evidence of Christianity in Malta.
+(B, D)

 Day 8: Home